-- Equip you with the expertise in the key areas of digital media systems, human interface design, games and virtual-reality, digital imaging techniques and display technologies. - Equip you with the knowledge and skills for a range of careers in technology and computer-based industry. - Enable you to develop a range of transferable skills in preparation for general graduate employment and an ever-changing job market.
+- Equip you with the knowledge and skills for a range of careers in technology and computer-based industry. - Equip you with the expertise in the key areas of information systems, rich media, mobile communication and computer networks.

-Provide you with the foundation for postgraduate study.

-Flexibility is built into the programme design with options for 1/6 of study at level 6.
+• Enable you to develop a range of transferable skills in preparation for general graduate employment and an ever-changing job market Provide you with the foundation for postgraduate study Flexibility is built into the course design with options for 1/6 of study at level 6.
 Options include business and other computing modules, work-based learning or communicating science and technology.
-Also, the first year (Level 4) of the course is common between BSc (Hons) Information and Communications Technology, BSc (Hons) Computer Studies (to be renamed to BSc (Hons) Computing from 2013/14 intake) and BSc (Hons) Information Systems.
-This allows for transfer between any of these courses at the end of your first year (Level 4).

-7. Course outcomes

-Course outcomes describe what you should know and be able to do by the end of your course if you take advantage of the opportunities for learning that we provide.

-Knowledge and understanding

-By the end of the course you should be able to:

-- Demonstrate knowledge of the fundamental characteristics and constituents of digital media systems and the way digital information is processed, stored and communicated (B). - Apply engineering principles (including analysis, design and evaluation) to develop the solution of practical digital media problems and related computing problems (B). - Describe the role of the digital media professional in the development of digital media systems (B). - Contribute to the analysis and solution of research and development problems in digital media systems and related technology. - Identify and appraise appropriate digital technology for a range of potential requirements.

-Skills, qualities and attributes

-By the end of the course you should be able to:

-- Program and implement digital media systems using appropriate tools e.g. multimedia and internet development packages, web technologies, audio compilers and databases (B). - Design an effective digital media system based on the most appropriate use of software, components and sub-systems (B). - Evaluate requirements; define, analyse and solve problems; and evaluate potential and existing solutions (B). - Gather, organise and interpret technical information demonstrating a high level of IT competency and a good level of numeracy (B). - Work effectively as part of a team and work and learn independently (B). - Communicate effectively via reports and presentations and develop a reasoned argument (B). - Organise your work and apply project management techniques to work in a task/deliverable-orientated way (B).
+Also, the first year (Level 4) of the course is common with BSc (Hons) Information Systems, BSc (Hons) Digital Media Technology and BSc (Hons) Computing.
+This will allow for transfer between any of these courses at the end of the first year.
+7. Course outcomes Course outcomes describe what you should know and be able to do by the end of your course if you take advantage of the opportunities for learning that we provide.
+By the end of the course you should be able to: Demonstrate knowledge of the fundamental characteristics and constituents of information systems and the way information is processed, stored and communicated (B).
+Apply engineering principles (including analysis, design and evaluation) to the solution of practical information processing and communication problems (B). • Describe the role of the ICT professional in the development of information- based systems (B).
+Appraise the context and application of information and communication systems in industry.
+Contribute to the analysis and solution of research and development problems in information-based systems.
+Skills, qualities and attributes By the end of the course you should be able to: by the chu of the course you should be uble to: • Perform system integration and configuration for interfacing and communications (B). • Program and implement ICT systems using the tools of the ICT professional e.g. compilers, databases, operating systems and multimedia packages (B). • Design an effective ICT system based on the most effective use of data, components and sub-systems e.g. Wireless networks (B). • Evaluate requirements; define, analyse and solve problems; and evaluate potential and existing solutions (B). • Gather, organise and interpret technical information demonstrating a high level of IT competency and numeracy (B). • Work effectively as part of a team and work and learn independently (B).
+Communicate effectively via reports and presentations and develop a reasoned argument (B).

+• Organise your work and apply project management techniques to work in a task/deliverable-orientated way (B).